kevinboone/vlc-server/docs/WEB_UI_FAQ.md

 use these date/time fields, and do so consistently, you could use the Custom SQL Query feature to search on them.

+_What does 'database is locked' mean?_

+Probably the media scanner is running.
+It will lock the database during this process.
+It's also possible that a lock file got left behind, if the scanner process crashed or was killed.
+The lock file has the same name as the media database file, but with `.lock` appended.